 This course surveys major therapeutic approaches with children and adolescents.
 Psychological and spiritual development will be examined with a focus on how developmental processes influence counseling.
-Treatment of psychological disorders common to childhood and adolescents will also be addressed.
+Diagnosis and treatment of psychological disorders common to childhood and adolescents will also be addressed.